advanced-threat-research/GhidraScripts/README.md

 Once the refresh action has completed, the script should be in the list, and can be searched for using the textbox next to the filter label.
 To execute a script, simply double click it, or press the green play button within the Script Manager.

+### Automagic
+This script is used to tie multiple other scripts together in order to further automate the automatic analysis, depending its configuration.
+It allows the loading of additional FIDBs, the usage of multiple BSim databases along wit hthe BSim renaming script, the usage of GhidrAI, ColouriseByComplexity, and other helper scripts.
+You can find more about this script in this [blog](https://www.trellix.com/blogs/research/automagic-reverse-engineering/).

+### GhidrAI
+A script to interact with a LLM proxy and rename functions and variables and summarise functions.

+### ColouriseByComplexity
+This script will colourise function calls in the disassembly listing depending on their complexity.
+If the function is complex, the colour will be dark red.
+If the function is not complex, it will be light red.
+The colour ranges between dark and light red where the most complex function will be the darkest and the least complex function will be the lightest colour red.

 ### Golang related scripts
 Simply run the scripts and observe the output in the Console Log.
 Error messages are indicative of what went wrong (i.e. a non supported file format, or an issue finding a specific data structure).
 Non-error messages are indicative of what the script has changed and updated.